 5. How to store Abacavir/Lamivudine

 Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date which is stated on the label, carton and blister after EXP.
+Do not take this medicine after the expiry date shown on the carton and blister after <EXP>.
 The expiry date refers to the last day of that month.